October 15-17, 2025

 To pay with a check or purchase order please download the registration form and send it in with your check or purchase order.
 Registrations cannot be processed without payment.
 Contact us with questions.

-Please Note: If we are forced to cancel the VSCA Conference because of a “force majeure” event, such as a government restriction on large gatherings that cover the intended size of the conference, then we will issue full refunds of the registrations.
-Otherwise, our normal cancellation policy will be upheld: There will be no refunds after September 9, 2024.
-All cancellations before September 9, 2024 will be refunded less a $25 handling fee.
+Cancellation Policy: If we are forced to cancel the VSCA Conference because of a “force majeure” event, such as a government restriction on large gatherings that cover the intended size of the conference, then we will issue full refunds of the registrations.
+Otherwise, our normal cancellation policy will be upheld: There will be no refunds after September 15 2025.
+All cancellations before then will be refunded less a $25 handling fee.
 The association is not responsible for and cannot give refunds due to problems beyond its control, such as weather and school closings.

 On social distancing and other health and safety measures, the regulations/guidelines that apply to hotels and conference centers may change.
 The VSCA Conference will conform to all necessary regulations/guidelines that are in place as of the date of the conference.